 Removing the bags and dark circles with no skin incision

-Dr. Weiss has performed trasnconjunctival blepharoplasty (TCB) since 1986 when it was first introduced to oculoplastic surgeons.
+Dr. Weiss has performed transconjunctival blepharoplasty (TCB) since 1986 when it was first introduced to oculoplastic surgeons.
 This procedure, used to improve the appearance of the lower eyelid, avoids skin incisions altogether.
 During a TCB, a tiny incision is made inside (behind) the lower eyelid.
-The fat depositis are removed, leaving no visible scar and minimal – if any – bruising. in fact, some patients are able to return to work on the very first day without makeup (we recommend two days of cool compresses to decrease swelling no matter how good you look!)
+The fat deposits are removed, leaving no visible scar and minimal – if any – bruising. in fact, some patients are able to return to work on the very first day without makeup (we recommend two days of cool compresses to decrease swelling no matter how good you look!)

 - TCB removes bags and dark circles under eyes with no skin incision